Skip to content

 Higgo could have been part of the group leading the tournament if not for the penalty and said after his round that he was “too casual” in his approach to his starting point at the first tee box.

-“If you know me, then you know I am very casual and laid-back,” Higgo said.
+“If you know me, then you know I am very casual and laid back,” Higgo said.
 “I don’t know.
 I don’t want to be there 10 minutes early.
 I know that five minutes is fine.
 I thought I had time.
 I was obviously too casual.”

-Higgo said his extended conversation with PGA officials in the scorers tent was an attempt to “get evidence” of his lateness.
+Higgo said his extended conversation with officials in the scorers tent was an attempt to “get evidence” of his lateness.
 The PGA’s rules treat tee times as exact, meaning that Higgo needed to be at the tee box at the moment the clock turned to 7:18 a.m.

 “I was there on time, but the rule is, if you’re one second late, you’re late,” Higgo said.
 “So if you think about it, I was there on time, if you know what I mean.”